-Washington State and Utah State both did better than many expected this year, and now they are in the postseason for the Famous Idaho Potato Bowl.
-It will be held at the Albertsons Stadium in Boise, Idaho, with this being the Cougars’ first Bowl game since they played in the Alamo Bowl in San Antonio back in 2018.
+Washington State and Utah State both exceeded expectations this year and now meet in the postseason for the Famous Idaho Potato Bowl.
+It will be held at Albertsons Stadium in Boise, Idaho, and will be the Cougars’ first Bowl game since the Alamo Bowl in San Antonio in 2018.

-The 7-6 Washington State Cougars are coming in with a lot of players opting to enter the transfer portal, as well as some coaching staff changes and a few injuries.
-Meanwhile, the 6-6 Utah State Aggies do not have as much opt-outs and injuries as their Famous Idaho Potato Bowl opponents.
+The 7-6 Washington State Cougars will be without several players who have opted to enter the transfer portal.
+They are also dealing with coaching changes and a few injuries.
+Meanwhile, the 6-6 Utah State Aggies have fewer opt-outs and injuries than their Famous Idaho Potato Bowl opponents.

 Washington State Cougars